 To begin, find your tires’ recommended PSI in the driver’s manual or on a sticker inside the driver’s side door.
 Then, using a tire gauge, check your tire pressure.
 You can do this with a tire gauge at home, or you can find a gauge at any public-use air pump, like those you find at gas stations.
 Check your tires, then, if needed, fill them to the recommended PSI.

 After you’ve filled your tires to the correct PSI, take your car for a drive.
 If you aren’t noticing pulling or drifting, low tire pressure was causing the issue.
-Thankfully, filling up your tires is inexpensive, and if you keep your tires filled consistently, they won’t cause any wheel or tire alignment problems for your car.
+Thankfully, filling up your tires isn't inexpensive, and if you keep your tires filled consistently, they won’t cause any wheel or tire alignment problems for your car.

 Sometimes, a tire alignment issue surfaces after your car has experienced a heavy impact or sudden jarring.
 If you’re like most drivers out there, you’ve hopped a few curbs in your lifetime.
 Contact with a curb or driving over a deep pothole can have negative long-term effects on your vehicle.
 Even the slightest bump from backing into a pole can alter your car’s alignment.